-- - Safety glasses with side shields.

-- Chemical goggles.

-- Contact tenses may pose a special hazard, soft contact lenses may absorb and concentrate irritants.
+- Chemical gogglas. - Full face shield may be required for supplementary but never for primary protection of eyes. - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate inflants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.